 Our Sustainability Committee consists of Ms. Murphy and Messrs.
-DeAgazio and Witherell, with Ms. Murphy serving as chair.
-The Sustainability Committee's purpose is to assist the Board in overseeing corporate practices relating to corporate sustainability, including environmental, health and safety, human rights and social matters.
-We have adopted a sustainability committee charter, which details the principal functions of the Sustainability Committee, including:
+DeAgazio and Witherell, with Ms. Murphy serving as chairperson.
+The Sustainability Committee's purpose is to assist the Board in overseeing corporate practices relating to corporate sustainability, including environmental, health and safety, human rights, and social matters.
+Our Sustainability Committee charter details the principal functions of the Sustainability Committee, including:

-- · reviewing and monitoring the Company's practices related to corporate sustainability matters and making recommendations to the Board as appropriate; and - · monitoring developments, trends and best practices in managing corporate sustainability matters and making recommendations to the Board as appropriate.
+- · reviewing and monitoring the Company's practices related to corporate sustainability matters and making recommendations to the Board as appropriate; and - monitoring developments, trends, and best practices in managing corporate sustainability matters and making recommendations to the Board as appropriate.

-Our Sustainability Committee was formed in April 2022.
+Our Sustainability Committee met two times in 2023.

-Communications with our Board of Directors, Independent Directors and the Audit Committee
+Communications with our Board of Directors, Independent Directors, and the Audit Committee

-Our full Board of Directors can be contacted by any party by addressing the correspondence to the Board of the Directors or the independent directors and submitting the correspondence to Anne A, Hayward, our Corporate Secretary, in one of the following ways:
+Our Board of Directors can be contacted by any party by addressing the correspondence to our Board of the Directors or the independent directors and submitting the correspondence to Anne A. Hayward, our Corporate Secretary, in one of the following ways:

-- · By writing to Plymouth Industrial REIT, Inc., 20 Custom Street, 11th Floor, Boston, Massachusetts 02110, Attention: Corporate Secretary; - · By e-mail to anne.hayward@plymouthrei.com; or - By phone at 617-340-6343.
+- By writing to Plymouth Industrial REIT, Inc., 20 Custom House Street, 11th Floor, Boston, Massachusetts 02110, Attention: Corporate Secretary; - · By e-mail to anne.hayward@plymouthrei.com; or - By phone at 617-340-6343.

 Our independent directors can be contacted by addressing correspondence to the address set forth above.
-In addition, appropriate e-mail correspondence can be sent to our lead independent director at the following address: leadindependendirector@plymouthreit.com.
+In addition, appropriate e-mail correspondence can be sent to our lead independent director at the following address: leadindependentdirector@plymouthreit.com.

-Relevant communications are distributed to the Board or any individual director or directors, as appropriate, depending on the facts and circumstances outlined in the communications.
-In that regard, the Board has requested that certain items that are unrelated to the duties and responsibilities of the Board should be excluded or redirected, as appropriate, such as: business solicitations, junk mail and mass mailings, resumes and other forms of job inquiries and surveys.
+Relevant communications are distributed to our Board of Directors or any individual director or directors, as appropriate, depending on the facts and circumstances outlined in the communications.
+In that regard, the Board has requested that certain items that are unrelated to the duties and responsibilities of our Board of Directors should be excluded or redirected, as appropriate, such as: business solicitations, junk mail and mass mailings, resumes and other forms of job inquiries and surveys.
 In addition, material that is unduly hostile, threatening, potentially illegal or similarly unsuitable will be excluded; however, any communication that is excluded will be made available to any outside director upon request.